History

 The original uniform consisted of a tartan pleated skirt, rust blazer with a thistle motif on the pocket, black shoes and white socks.
 The teacher and pianist wore black gloves and there was a tentative move to introduce hats.

 By the mid 1970s the skirt and blazer were being replaced (briefly) by a gold and green tracksuit.
 The new tracksuit was black with aqua zip up flares! (very fashionable at the time).
-Then came a plain fleecy black tracksuit with an aqua monogram Bentleigh CC (perhaps a reaction to the previous trendiness?).
-The current tracksuit maintains the black and aqua club colours.
+Then came a plain fleecy black tracksuit with an aqua monogram Bentleigh CC .

 In 1955 the oldest girls were 9/10 year olds and there was also a married ladies class.
 In the 1990s there are no “married ladies” classes but there are married ladies and mothers working in the senior sections.
 Over the years the competition outfit has radically changed.
 The 1950 Bentleigh participant wore shorts and a top to class.
 She complete in a princess line tunic made of aqua pin striped corduroy, with a square neckline and split sides.
 The 1990 participant wears a leotard and leggings or bike shorts, to class and competes in an array of high cut leotards, with flesh coloured leggings for the older sections and leg tan for the younger girls.Over the years there have been many calisthenics “trends”.
 Wiglets, plaits, moppets, false eyelashes, fake tan, colour hair spray, face paint etc. Many mothers and girls can remember rag curls, foam rollers and lubafax, the fore-runner of hair gel.
 Others remember spending a week in Ballarat, having only a few items a day, having hair professionally set for each comp and walking in front of the car due to the fog over the Pentland Hills!
 Some can recall blithely waving to a picnicking Bentleigh family on the roadside before Ballarat only to later discover they weren’t picnicking but had unpacked the care because of a flat tyre and the wave was an attempt to flag down a car!
 Fortunately another Bentleigh family was more discerning, stopped and so ensured that the girls got to the comp on time.